Animal-Assisted Therapy

 Simba

 Simba is one of our house cat’s, who is Nala’s brother.
-He was left unattended in a box and was born on September 16, 2021, according to veterinarians.
+He was left unattended in a box and was born on September 16, 2021.
 He is curious and watchful, but not as snuggly.

 Nature’s Edge Incorporates Animal-Assisted Therapy